shadow-1310/obsedian_notes/378-Kth smallest element in a sorted matrix.md

 - space complexity

 #### pseudo code
+- first add all 1st col elements to the minheap
+- then whenever possible insert the next col element
 #### mistakes
 - don't take the matrix elements in a list and then heapify, instead directly iterate through the elements and heappush it.
 #### code snippet